 Loan processors should also have excellent word processing and data entry skills, computer and office equipment skills, good communication skills, and be detail-oriented and organized.
 Processors also need good phone and math skills.

-According to the US Bureau of Labor Statistics, average annual wages for mortgage loan processers as of May 2008 were $32,470.
+The average annual wage for mortgage loan processers is approximately $32,470.
 This number can vary widely, depending on the bank and its location.

 Potential Career Paths

 Potential career paths depend on the size of the bank where the mortgage loan processor is employed.
 There may be limited opportunities for advancement at smaller companies.
 At larger banks and financial institutions, mortgage loan processors could advance to supervisory positions.
 The processor could also be promoted to office supervisor or manager.
 If he or she obtains a college degree and additional training, the processor could also be promoted to underwriter or loan originator.